 Valerie gained valuable insight about judicial decision-making as a law clerk for a federal judge in Chicago.
-While in that unique position, Valerie managed several trials by serving as the point-of-contact for attorneys throughout multiple stages including pretrial motion practice, jury selection, and entry of judgment.
-She also advised the judge on complex legal issues and drafted dozens of judicial opinions in a wide variety of civil and criminal cases.
+While in that unique position, Valerie monitored more than 150 cases at the same time.
+She routinely advised the judge on short notice, for example regarding evidentiary rulings or in emergency hearings.
+Valerie also managed several criminal and civil trials, serving as the point-of-contact for the attorneys throughout multiple stages such as pretrial motion practice, jury selection, and entry of judgment.

 Law Clerk, Hon.
 Andrea R. Wood, U.S. District Court for the Northern District of Illinois (2018 2019)